Two-Year-Old Speech and Language Milestones

-3. 50% Speech intelligibility.
 Two-year-olds are approximately 50% intelligible to unfamiliar listeners.
 Intelligibility refers to the amount of your child’s speech a listener can understand.
 It’s very common for 2-year-olds to make speech sound errors (often called developmental errors).
 For example, a child may say “wuv” when meaning to say “love.”
 As a rule of thumb, friends and family should understand at least half of what your child says at age two.

 Research has shown that early detection of communication disorders plays a major role in shorter treatment plans and faster recovery!
 If you have questions about your 2-year-old’s speech and language development, please feel free to contact us.
 We are here to help!